bwpge/lualine-pretty-path/README.md

         unnamed = "", -- highlight if the buffer is unnamed verbose = "Comment", -- verbose information like terminal PID's },
+    -- to avoid messing with the global nvim-web-devicon config, you can provide custom icons to be -- used only by this plugin. entries must be a list of strings `{ icon, highlight_name }` custom_icons = {
+        trouble = { "󰔫", "DevIconGitConfig" },
+        Trouble = { "󰔫", "DevIconGitConfig" },
+        gitrebase = { "", "DevIconGitCommit" },
+        help = { "󰋖", "DevIconTxt" },
+    },
     -- some icons may need additional padding depending on your font and terminal.
     -- refer to nvim-web-devicons for the correct key (icon):
     -- https://github.com/nvim-tree/nvim-web-devicons/blob/master/lua/nvim-web-devicons/icons-default.lua